Yoast/yoast-test-helper/readme.txt

 * Sets the WordPress tested up to version to 6.4.
 * Sets minimum WordPress version to 6.3.
 * Drops compatibility with PHP 5.6, 7.0 and 7.1.
+* Improves translation handling for post types registration and indexation reset.
+Props to @alexclassroom.

 = 1.17 =